Credit Scores: Important for Approval, Rate, and Loan Options

 - Consistency and likelihood of continuation

 Debt-to-income ratio compares your monthly debt obligations to your gross monthly income.
 It’s a key factor in determining affordability and approval.
+If you want a clearer picture of payment comfort before applying, our monthly payment decision tool can help you think through a realistic budget.

 - Includes housing payment plus other debts